Below you’ll find my favorite tips to prepare yourself mentally and physically for a studio photo shoot.

 - Research the ‘looks’ you’d like to experiment with, check YouTube/other pictures for inspiration, and see what you will need to bring with you for it to work.

 - Work on your feet.
 Strong and mobile ankles and feet make a huge difference in pictures.
 It’s all in the details!

 - Same for beautiful posture, hands and arms.
 If you focus on the fundamentals, it will show in all of the poses you do.

-- Practise dancing slowly – this can work magic.
+- Practice dancing slowly – this can work magic.
 Dancing in slow motion at home for a few sessions will help you feel much more comfortable during the shoot, as it improves again your proprioception/body awareness.
-Next to that, if you apply it during the shoot, it will give you and the photographer more time to capture your favourite dance movements.
+Next to that, if you apply it during the shoot, it will give you and the photographer more time to capture your favorite dance movements.